 tanθ=sinθcosθ\tan \theta = \frac{\sin \theta}{\cos \theta}

-So on the unit circle, cosine is the xx-coordinate and sine is the yy-coordinate.
+when cosθ0\cos \theta \ne 0.
 This is why the same trig names keep working even when there is no right triangle drawn.

-One common mistake is mixing up opposite and adjacent.
+The most frequent slip is mixing up opposite and adjacent.
 Those labels only make sense after you choose the angle first.

-Another mistake is assuming tangent always exists.
-In the unit-circle view, tanθ\tan \theta is undefined when cosθ=0\cos \theta = 0.
+Students also forget that tangent is a ratio, not a side length, and that in the unit-circle view tanθ\tan \theta is undefined when cosθ=0\cos \theta = 0.

 If the problem is about a right triangle, start with the side-ratio view.
 If it is about angles around a circle, start with the unit-circle view.